claws/quadcopter/doc/naza-m-lite/transmitter/index.rst

 The failsafe settings will be applied when the receiver loses connection with the transmitter.

-With the transmitter turned off set the throttle to the level to about 30-40% and flip the ELEV D/R switch to on (1).
-This throttle level and switch setting will become the failsafe settings applied by the receiver when it detects a loss of connection with the transmitter.
+With the transmitter turned off set the throttle level to about 30-40%.
+This throttle level will become the failsafe setting applied by the receiver when it detects a loss of connection with the transmitter.

+The Spektrum AR610 receiver that I'm using apparently only supports failsafe settings on the throttle channel.
+Other device can support other channels.

 Follow the bind procedure detailed in the section :ref:`binding-receiver-label`.